-Looking for answers for your Speaker Setup (UNKNOWN) error?
+Looking for answers to your Speaker Setup (UNKNOWN) error?
 You’ve come to the right place!
 While this might be a frustrating problem, it’s often not hard to fix at all.
 Here’re some solutions you can try.

 Things to do before troubleshooting

 Before your try anything complicated, make sure you’ve done the following:

 - Replug or restart your audio device

 - Check the cables, plugs, volume settings, mute switch, etc.

 Here’re some advanced solutions for your Speaker Setup (UNKNOWN) error.
 You might not have to try them all.
 Simply work down the list until you find the one that does the trick.